Capacity Utilisation (Edexcel A Level Business): Revision Note

 In some cases, increasing demand and thus output is the most suitable way to increase capacity utilisation

-E.g. reducing selling prices or offering short-term price promotion can increase demand
+For example, reducing selling prices or offering short-term price promotions can increase demand

 If competitors go out of business, demand should pick up, which will improve capacity utilisation without the need for further promotion

-Reducing its overall capacity will improve the level of capacity utilisation
+Reducing the level of overall capacity will improve the level of capacity utilisation

-Capacity can be reduced by selling capital equipment or reducing staff numbers
+Capacity can be reduced by selling capital equipment or reducing the number of staff

 Unlock more, it's free!